Scroll Top

 Important Information

-• The Challenge starts official on October 5th, 2023.
+• The Challenge officially starts on October 10th, 2024.

 • For each class, 2 entries will be accepted per challenge for judging at their grade level category.
 For each grade level category, 1 winner will be chosen per challenge from all entries, including the At Home Category.